bowd/bowd.io/src/pages/leonardo-heaps-and-math/index.md

 ### The lesser known Leonardo numbers

-Everybody knows about Fibonacci, but the Leonardo numbers _have one up on them_, sorry couldn't help myself.
+Everybody knows about Fibonacci, but the Leonardo numbers _have one up on them_...
+Sorry couldn't help myself.

 $\displaystyle
 L_0 = 1 \newline